howtographql/howtographql/content/frontend/react-urql/7-pagination-and-cache-updates.md

 ### Cache Updates when creating links

 With `@urql/exchange-graphcache` there's an easy fix to update the cache after a mutation completes.
-We can pass an updater to our Graphcache exchange that tells it how to update the normalized cache data manually!
+You can pass an updater to the Graphcache exchange that tells it how to update the normalized cache data manually!

 <Instruction>